lucien-stavenhagen/MEVN-stack-example/README.md

 ```
 # Deploy on Heroku directly from the branch
 ```
-This is a little hackish, flying under the radar of Git a little bit.
 Research on a better way to do this is underway:

 Clone the branch and detach the working copy from git completely: